NaleRaphael/codememo/README.md

 - `pygraphviz >= 1.6`
 - `networkx >= 2.5`

 Currently, DOT file for call graph is supported.
-You can install these dependencies with syntax `$ pip install THIS_PACAKGE[dot]`, see also [instructions for installtion](#Installation).
+You can install these dependencies with syntax `$ pip install THIS_PACAKGE[dot]`, see also [instructions for installation](#Installation).
 But note that:
 - Content (code snippet) won't be available since call graph is targeted to represent relations between functions.
 - Since our implementaion of node is a single-root node structure,